datstartup/ubuntuopenbox/_posts/2020-06-09-add-an-autostart-file.md

 sudo nano /etc/rc.local
 ```

 Add this line to the end of the file but **above** the **exit 0** line.
-At the end because you do not want to intefere with the default starting programs sequence.
+At the end because you do not want to interfere with the default starting programs sequence.

 ```bash
 /home/pi/autostart.sh